tordans/osmcha2/STATUS.md

 ### Background

 OSMCha is an invaluable tool that enhances my OSM mapping activities.
 Years ago, I contributed to improving its mobile experience, which gave me insight into its complex codebase.
 Unfortunately, the project suffers from a lack of support from a software development perspective.
 Some of the code is seven years old, and the technical debt makes it difficult to develop new features.
-When OSMCha became a charter project, I had high hopes for more progress in the project.
-However, a year later, it's evident that substantial cleanup (like migrating servers and ensuring reliable performance) is still needed and thas is taking up all the time that that the new found home can muster.
+When OSMCha became a charter project, I had high hopes for more progress.
+However, a year later, it's evident that substantial cleanup (like migrating servers and ensuring reliable performance) is still needed and is consuming all the available resources.

 ### Motivation & Conclusions